Skip to main content

 Because Department of Justice cases are often factually complex and involve difficult legal issues, it is critical to our mission that cases are handled with congruence and that historical knowledge and understanding of cases is maintained.
 Incoming attorneys, particularly entry-level attorneys, receive significant training to develop the skills and acquire the experience and knowledge required for proficient handling of investigations and litigation.
 Thus, some components request incoming attorneys to commit to a period of service.
 For the Honors Program, they are identified on the list of “Participating Components” – and the terms and conditions vary by component.

-Security and Suitability (Background Investigation)
+Security and Fitness/Suitability (Background Investigation)

 Both entry level and experienced attorney candidates who accept an offer of employment must undergo a "full field" background investigation conducted by the Federal Bureau of Investigation.
 A background investigation takes approximately 3-4 months to complete, depending on the complexity of the information provided.
-The investigation is detailed and comprehensive and includes a name and fingerprint check, interviews with references, close personal associates, former spouses, former employers, co-workers, neighbors, landlords, and educational institutions, and a thorough check of credit, military, tax, and police records.
+The investigation is detailed and comprehensive and includes a name and fingerprint check, interviews with references, close personal associates, former employers, co-workers, neighbors, landlords, and educational institutions, and a thorough check of credit, military, tax, and police records.
 Depending on the level of clearance required by the employing organization, the background investigation covers a period of seven to ten years of the candidate's history.
 Most attorneys start work at the Department on an initial temporary appointment pending completion and favorable review and approval of their background investigation.
 This initial appointment is based upon a satisfactory review of the candidate's security forms.

 The most common suitability issues that arise during the background investigation are: